angeliah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays third line of file iacta
+Save current state of directory